doohinkus/discogs-project/README.md

 ```

-This is rough, but it has the basics: responsive grid, unit tests, and links to discog detail pages.
+This is rough, but it has the basics: responsive grid, unit tests, clean Axe report, and links to discog detail pages.

 MVP -> https://discogs-rafael.surge.sh/